There are some basic differences in the dimension, manufacturing, and uses of ERW/GP/GI/MS Pipes & Tubes, such as

 ERW PIPES AND TUBES

 ERW stands for “electric resistance welded”.
 ERW pipes and tubes are manufactured by rolling metal and then welding it longitudinally across its length.
-ERW pipes have a welded joint in its cross-section.
+ERW pipes have a welded joint in their cross-section.
 It is manufactured from Strip/Coil and can be manufactured up to 24” OD.
-High-frequency Induction Welding Technology is used for ERW Pipes &Tubes up to 21-inches OD.
+High-frequency Induction Welding Technology is used for ERW Pipes &Tubes up to 21 inches OD.
 ERW pipe cold formed from a ribbon of steel pulled through a series of rollers and formed into a tube which is fused through an electric charge.
-It is mainly used for low/ medium pressure applications such as transportation of water /oil.
-Spar Steel is one of the leading ERW Stainless Steel Pipes and tubes manufacturers and exporter to the Middle East and other MENA countries.
+It is mainly used for low/ medium pressure applications such as the transportation of water /oil.
+Spar Steel is one of the leading ERW Stainless Steel Pipes and tube manufacturers and exporters to the Middle East and other MENA countries.

 Common sizes for ERW Steel Pipe and tubes are made in a variety of lengths to over 100 feet.
 Surface finishes are available in bare and coated formats and processing can be handled on-site to customer specifications.

-Spar Steel is the leading scaffolding company for the supply of quality products in different range and dimensions of ERW/GI/GP Pipes and tubes in the Gulf, Dubai, UAE, and other MENA countries.
-Spar Steelis known and trusted for manufacturing with the latest advanced technology a wide range of steel pipes and tubes like MS/ERW Pipes/Black Pipes /GP/GI Pipes/GIS Tubes/Galvanised Pipes/Galvanised Tubes /ARAMCO Pipes & Tubes, etc. based on international parameters.
+Spar Steel is the leading scaffolding company for the supply of quality products in different ranges and dimensions of ERW/GI/GP Pipes and tubes in the Gulf, Dubai, UAE, and other MENA countries.
+Spar Steel is known and trusted for manufacturing with the latest advanced technology a wide range of steel pipes and tubes like MS/ERW Pipes/Black Pipes /GP/GI Pipes/GIS Tubes/Galvanised Pipes/Galvanised Tubes /ARAMCO Pipes & Tubes, etc. based on international parameters.